ekrueger1217/Music-Genre-Classifier/README.md

 * Animal: 22%
 * Vehicle: 26%

-Both the image dataset and features dataset were split into train and test sets prior to preprocessing and model building.
+Both the spectrograms dataset and features dataset were split into train and test sets prior to preprocessing and model building.

 ## Modeling